 The Focus Awards recognize individuals making critical contributions to the promotion, curation and presentation of photography.

-We are offering a limited amount (20) free tickets to full-time students of our Academic Membership Institutions.
-These tickets are for the awards ceremony only and does not include brunch.
+We are offering a limited amount of (10) free tickets to full-time students of our Academic Membership Institutions.
+These tickets are for the lectures only.
 Valid Student ID required.

 The Focus Awards have been presented in the following categories: